Raku/doc/README.md

 An HTML version of this documentation can be found at http://doc.perl6.org/.

+(If you are browsing this repository via github, it will not display most files correctly, because this is Perl 6 Pod, and github assumes Perl 5 POD).

 With a Rakudo `perl6` executable in `PATH`, try

     ./bin/p6doc Type::Str